Governance & Policies

 Jeremy took over as Principal of Plumpton College in October 2015.
 He sits on the boards for Landex and the National Land Based Colleges, is the Vice Chair for the SELEP Skills Working Group and is also part of the Management Advisory Group for WineGB, in addition to chair of the WineGB Education and Training Group.

-Helen Atkinson
+Helen Atkinson - SEN Link Governor

-She invested the remaining 30 years of her career at the University of Brighton, lecturing in accounting and leading in quality assurance and enhancement initiatives.
-Her leadership roles at school and Faculty culminated in a pan-university role of Director of Education, working with the Pro Vice Chancellor to enhance learning and teaching practices across the whole organisation.
-She has a passion for learning and experience as a school governor.
-She joined Corporation in September 2019 to volunteer her skills and experience in support of Plumpton’s aspirations and continued development.
+She invested the remaining 30 years of her career at the University of Brighton, lecturing in accounting, finance and business strategy, she also had a leading role in quality assurance and enhancement initiatives.
+Her leadership roles at school and Faculty level culminated in a pan-university role of Director of Education.
+Working with the Pro Vice Chancellor for Education and Student Experience she focussed on enhancement of learning and teaching practices, student engagement and inclusion across the whole university.

 Louie Benn - Student Governor